-Direct Debit for Marketing Agencies and Accountancy Firms
+Direct Debit for marketing agencies and accountancy firms

-Direct Debit - also known as ACH Debit or bank debit - helps marketing agencies and accountancy firms reduce late payments and the burden of admin.
+Direct Debit helps hundreds of marketing agencies and accountancy firms to reduce late payments and admin.

-Marketing agencies and accountancy firms can take control of their payments by switching to take payments via Direct Debit.
-Direct Debit helps them in two main ways:
+GoCardless helps hundreds of marketing agencies and accountancy firms to take control of their payments by switching to online Direct Debit.
+This helps them in two ways:

-60% of small-to-medium businesses (SMBs) suffering from serious cash flow issues blame late payments.
-Without reliable cash flow, agencies can struggle to grow their business – or worse, pay their staff.
+60% of SMEs suffering from serious cash flow issues blame late payments.
+Without reliable cash flow, agencies often struggle to grow their business – or worse, pay their staff.

-By turning to Direct Debit to take payments, agencies and firms can take control of when they are paid.
-With Direct Debit, once you have authorization from your customer, you can collect payments whenever they are due.
+As a result, an increasing number of agencies and firms are turning to Direct Debit to take control of when they are paid.
+With Direct Debit, once you have authorisation from your customer, you can collect payments whenever they are due.

-Marketing agency Zest Digital switched to Direct Debit provided by GoCardless, and cut its average debtor days by 39%.
+Zest Digital, a growing marketing agency, switched to Direct Debit with GoCardless and cut its average debtor days by 39%.
 Founder Alex Minchin explains the impact:

 “We're now in control of what comes in, and when.
 We cut our average debtor days by nearly 60%.
 As a result, we've bucked the trend for flat growth in the industry and doubled in size in six months.”